Github Badge Co-authored with GPT-5-Pro Co-authored with Claude-4.5-Sonnet

 make migrate-create

-# Message: "add user session message tables"
+# When prompted, enter: "add user session message tables"

-# Review the generated migration in alembic/versions/
+# Review the generated migration

 cat backend/alembic/versions/*_add_user_session_message_tables.py

-# Apply it
+# Apply the migration

 make migrate